Homemade Cooked Playdough with Cream of Tartar

 - 1 cup of water

-*If you want to give your playdough an extra olfactory sensory see my smelly playdough (coming soon) or aromatherapy playdough recipes (coming soon) for more details.*
+*If you want to give your playdough an extra olfactory sensory see my Deliciously Smelly Playdough Recipe or aromatherapy playdough recipes for more details.*

 - Spatula and/or spoon